Sustainability Policies -Contribution to a sustainable environment-

 Rain garden at Yokohama Connect Square

-Kenedix has promoted a large-scale development project in the 37th district of the Yokohama Minato Mirai Central District in collaboration with partner companies.
+Kenedix has completed a large-scale development project in the 37th district of the Yokohama Minato Mirai Central District in collaboration with partner companies.
 In this project, rainwater is first stored during rainfall and gradually infiltrated to recharge groundwater.
 The landscape changes with the weather and seasons.

 Initiatives for reduction of waste materials